ngiangre/gamworkshop/README.md

 <img src="man/figures/README-unnamed-chunk-2-1.png" width="100%" />

-But good thing is they look very similar so even though the model doesn’t have the lowest AIC the estimated coefficients are similar.
+But good thing is they look very similar so even though the model that doesn’t have the lowest AIC has similar estimated coefficients.

+# Conclusion

+This was a whirlwind introduction to regression modeling of nonlinear associations using observational data.
+One can try to interpret the results of these data, but there is always caveats such as data quality and confounding, model bias and variance, as well as subsequent utilization of results.
+The above GAM should be specified to include who submitted the report and when, as well as the types of drugs that were submitted with the report.
+Nonetheless, GAMs show much promise in addressing these challenges and most importantly being able to answer the question being posed in this case more precisely.